-Current position: PhD Candidate at the Warsaw University of Technology, Poland
+Current position: PhD Student in Sustainable Energy Engineering at Warsaw University of Technology, Poland

 CV as submitted for the Green Talents award (2014):